 Walking over poop and smelling it everywhere you go isn’t great and fancy.
 Having a trail of poop that was stuck under your shoe and leaving prints of it around can be annoying for you as well as others.
 This will further ruin floors, cars and carpets.
 This doesn’t make things easy for anyone and in the end it’s just GROSSS…

 In many states and municipalities, pet parents are forcibly required to scoop up after their pets’ poop job.
 Dog bags are cheap, portable and widely available (or just use paper bags from the grocery store).
 This law is to make sure the pet parents take up enough responsibility for everything that their pets do, including scooping their poop.

-Picking up after your dog shouldn’t feel like a bad thing or an obligation but should be more of a parent responsibility you should be ready for before you decide to get a dog home.
-This is more like taking up the responsibility of doing the right thing and not be disgusted as they are nothing more than our own babies.
+Picking up after your dog shouldn’t feel like a bad thing.
+It shouldn’t feel like an obligation but should be more of a parent’s responsibility.
+You should be ready before you decide to get a dog home.
+This is more like taking up the responsibility of doing the right thing.
+Let’s not be disgusted as they are nothing more than our own babies.